BioEcoOcean/metadata-tracking-test/README.md

 - confirm JSON-LD files can be easily updated and doesn't create duplicates (so the link is stable)
 - look into generating sitemap.xml
 - update the resource link check badge
-- remove links back to NOAA resources
-- investigate EML exports for the JSON files for people to upload to OBIS
+- investigate EML exports for the JSON files for people to upload to OBIS(?)

 _This repo is being developed by Elizabeth Lawrence, OBIS BioEcoOcean Project Officer.
 Contributions and suggestions are welcome._